martinmaguire89/milestone-project-4/README.md

 *	As a user, I want it to be easy to navigate
 *	As a user, I want it to be easy to register if i need to.
 * As a user, I want it easy to browse different beers
-*	As a user, I want it to be easy for me to pay for any products
+*	As a user, I want it to be easy for me to add any items i want to a basket and  pay for any products

 ## Wireframe